 While you review a client’s estate plan, be sure to update beneficiary designations and review trustee appointments, power of attorney provisions, and health care directives.

-Of course, it’s likely that many clients will have more complicated issues to consider.
-Learn how having a team of experts at your fingertips could be a game changer for your practice and your clients.
+Of course, many clients will likely have more complicated issues to consider.
+Learn how having a team of experts at your fingertips could be a game-changer for your practice and your clients.

 Commonwealth Financial Network® does not provide legal or tax advice.
 You should consult a legal or tax professional regarding your individual situation.
 Third-party links are provided to you as a courtesy and are for informational purposes only.
 We make no representation as to the completeness or accuracy of information provided at these websites.